 The Tax Court will issue either a notice for S cases or a notice for regular cases setting your case for trial generally about five months before the trial date.
 The notice setting the case for trial provides information such as where and when to appear for your trial session.
 The Tax Court will attempt to schedule the trial at the city requested in your request for place of trial, but if no courtroom is available, the Tax Court may schedule it at a city reasonably nearby.
-The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Notice in an S case, which will inform you what you need to do to prepare for trial.
-To view a sample of the notice, the Standing Pretrial Order, the Standing Pretrial Notice or the pretrial memorandum form, click the hyperlinked text above.
+The Tax Court will issue a Standing Pretrial Order in a regular case or a Standing Pretrial Order For Small Tax Cases which will inform you what you need to do to prepare for trial.
+For information specific to remote proceedings, see Remote Proceeding Information.

 Depending upon the city in which your trial will take place, the Tax Court may send you a letter from a tax clinic inviting you to talk with one of the clinic’s attorneys or law students.
 If you qualify on the basis of certain income standards, the clinic may agree to represent you in your trial.
 Generally there is no fee for this representation.
 Many petitioners who are represented by a clinic representative are able to settle their cases with the IRS.
 The tax clinics are not part of the IRS or the Tax Court; they are totally independent and prepared to help you to fairly resolve your tax dispute with the IRS.

-A pretrial memorandum form is attached as part of the Standing Pretrial Order or Standing Pretrial Notice.
+A pretrial memorandum form is attached as part of the Standing Pretrial Order or Standing Pretrial Order For Small Tax Cases.
 You must file a pretrial memorandum in a regular case.
 You should submit a pretrial memorandum in an S case.
 The Court encourages all parties to file a pretrial memorandum.
 Preparing the pretrial memorandum may help you in organizing your case and help the Judge to understand your position.
 Carefully read the instructions in the Standing Pretrial Order or Notice.
 Follow the form and instructions.
 Send your pretrial memorandum to the Court, and send a copy to the IRS attorney.